yialexlee/HTB-MachinesSolutionNote/README.md

 # HTB-MachinesWriteup
-This repo is just provide simple direct solution, <b>NOT THE FULL WRITEUP</b>.
-Please complete the machine first and comeback to see the solution (maybe we have differenntsolution)
+This repo is a note to record the solution.
+Here is just <b>DIRECT SOLUTION, NOT THE FULL WRITEUP</b>.
+Please <b>complete the machine first</b> and comeback to see the solution (maybe we have differenntsolution)